-- Views have been adversely impacted from tree planting around the lagoon. - Concerns expressed about algae and smells associated with the lagoon. - Planting should be local species query some planting to date. - Desire for pedestrian access around Aquinas Bay. - General concern regarding the DoT Bike Plan connection through Salter Point Lagoon.
+- Views have been adversely impacted from tree planting around the lagoon. - Concerns expressed about algae and smells associated with the lagoon. - Planting should be local species query some planting to date. - Desire for pedestrian access around Aguinas Bay. - General concern regarding the DoT Bike Plan connection through Salter Point Lagoon.

-- DBCA - Erosion from tidal processes in Aquinas Bay.
+- DBCA - Erosion from tidal processes in Aquinas Bay. - All vegetation management or modification must be undertaken in compliance with relevant policies and approvals.